WorksOS/con-services/LandfillService.WebApi/Readme.txt

 time zones in the rest of the system.

 NodaTime library is used to deal with time zone manipulation.

-Note that time zone conversions can be ambiguous in some (rare) situations such as daylight saving time shifts, and NodaTime "best effort" conversion will be applied in those cases.
-However, as the system deals with full days, +/- 1 hour time discrepancies around midnight are not expected to be an issue in practice.

 == Miscellaneous